aplesner/difflut/docs/DEVELOPER_GUIDE/creating_components.md

 - Clear separation of node logic vs. layer training augmentation
 - Easy serialization for configuration files
 - Better error messages
+- Registry functions are validated at retrieval time (not string-based)

+**Critical Pattern for Initializers and Regularizers:**
+- ALWAYS retrieve from registry: `REGISTRY.get_initializer(name)`, `REGISTRY.get_regularizer(name)`
+- NEVER pass function names as strings to NodeConfig
+- Pass actual function objects to NodeConfig
+- Registry maintains single source of truth

 When creating custom components, ensure they work with these configuration classes: